mikroprocesorovka/zaklady-gitu-turbomuslim420/README.md

 ### Repositories

 A repository is where your project work happens--think of it as your project folder.
 It contains all of your project’s files and revision history.
-You can work within a repository alone or invite others to collaborate with you on those files.
+You can work within a repository alone or invite others to collabasorate with you on those files.

 ### Cloning